 He was born Frederick Bailey at Holme Hill Farm in Easton, Maryland.
-His mother was a slave, and his father was presumably the farm’s white owner.
+His mother was a slave; his father was presumably the farm’s white owner.
 Frederick learned to read in childhood.
 As a young man he briefly embraced Christianity but soon abandoned it, observing that the religion did so little to soften the behavior of slave owners.
 At the age of twenty he made his daring escape.
 (In later life, he would remark that "Praying for freedom never did me any good til I started praying with my feet.")
-He adopted the colorful surname "Douglass" from a character in a book by Sir Walter Scott.
+He adopted the colorful surname "Douglass" from a character in "The Lady of the Lake," a poem by Sir Walter Scott.
 He was soon a popular speaker at abolition meetings.

-In July 1848, Douglass and Amy Post traveled to Seneca Falls, New York, where they attended the Woman’s Rights Convention that sparked the nineteenth-century woman's suffrage movement (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's).
+In July 1848, Douglass and Amy Post traveled to Seneca Falls, New York, where they attended the Woman’s Rights Conventionthat sparked the nineteenth-century woman suffrage movement.
+(Nineteenth-century practice was to use the singular, woman's, when referring to women as a class; later practice was to use the plural, women's.)
 He was the only male to speak at the convention, drawing parallels between black men and American women as equally disenfranchised.
 The site of this historic convention has been restored and also houses an impressive museum, all operated by the National Park Service.
 In the museum, an assemblage of life-sized statues of conference participants includes an excellent likeness of Douglass.

-Douglass was also a close associate of millionaire abolitionist Gerrit Smith, who generously supported abolition activism and the Underground Railroad from his estate in Peterboro, New York.
+Douglass freely acknowledged his debt to Gerrit Smith, who generously supported abolition activism and the Underground Railroad from his estate in Peterboro, New York.
 In the December 8, 1848, edition of The North Star, Douglass reserved the front page for these words by African American abolitionist Henry Highland Garnet: "There are yet two places where slaveholders cannot come, Heaven and Peterboro."
 When the North Star was about to fail for lack of subscribers, Smith merged his own Liberty Party paper into it, giving Douglass control of the resulting publication.
 Frederick Douglass’s Paper continued publishing until 1859.
 Douglass would later dedicate his second autobiography, My Bondage and My Freedom (1855), to Smith.

 Douglass was active with the Underground Railroad.
 At one point in 1851, he sheltered a party of eleven fugitives led by Sojourner Truth.